lone17/knowledge/content/todo/Mechanistic Interpretability.md

 - **Features** / concepts are represented by orthogonal directions in activation space
 	- but need not be aligned with the **privileged bases**
 - The network represents **features** as linear combinations of neurons
-- Non-orthognality means that **features** interfere with one another
    ![[The Linear Representation Hypothesis and the Geometry of Large Language Models#^bf82qtg4]]
 ---
 ## Superposition Hypothesis